NVIDIA/spark-rapids/docs/FAQ.md

 [configs](configs.md) and [supported operations](supported_ops.md) for a more complete list of what is supported.
 Some of structured streaming is likely to be accelerated, but it has not been an area of focus right now.
 Other areas like MLLib, GraphX or RDDs are not accelerated.

+### Is the Spark `Dataset` API supported?

+The RAPIDS Accelerator supports the `DataFrame` API which is implemented in Spark as `Dataset[Row]`.
+If you are using `Dataset[Row]` that is equivalent to the `DataFrame` API.
+However using custom classes or types with `Dataset` is not supported.
+Such queries should still execute correctly when using the RAPIDS Accelerator, but it is likely most query operations will not be performed on the GPU.

+With custom types the `Dataset` API generates query plans that use opaque lambda expressions to access the custom types.
+The opaque expressions prevent the RAPIDS Accelerator from translating any operation with these opaque expressions to the GPU, since the RAPIDS Accelerator cannot determine how the expression operates.

 ### What is the road-map like?